Provenance:

 Bhairava is a fearsome form of the Hindu deity Shiva, a manifestation representing the destructive and terrifying aspects of Shiva's power.

-The wrathful form of Shiva is depicted standing in tribhanga on a lotus, his right hand holding a kapala (skull cup), the left hand formerly holding a khatvanga (staff).
-His face has a terrifying expression with a short curly beard, moustache, bared fangs, bulging eyes, flaming eyebrows, and a third eye on his forehead.
-He wears a long garland around his neck, short dhoti incised with foliate motifs, belt suspending beaded festoons below his pot-belly, serpent upavita, transparent sash incised with rosettes falling from his left shoulder, thick foliate collar with tiger-claw pendants, naga earrings, and fragmentary crown.
-The divinity is flanked by two male attendants standing in tribhanga.
+Bhairava stands in tribhanga on a lotus pedestal, his right hand holding a kapala (skull cup), the left hand formerly holding a khatvanga (staff).
+His face has a terrifying expression with a short curled beard, moustache, bared fangs, bulging eyes, flaming eyebrows, and a third eye on his forehead.
+He wears a long garland around his neck, a short dhoti incised with foliate motifs, a belt suspending beaded festoons beneath his rounded belly, and a serpent upavita.
+A transparent sash incised with rosettes falls from his left shoulder, while a thick foliate collar with tiger-claw pendants, naga earrings, and a fragmentary crown complete his attire.